Why do dogs lick their paws? 9 explanations and how to treat

 Infections

-Malassezia (yeast) infections often occur secondary to skin allergies or issues with the dog’s skin barrier.
+Malassezia (yeast) infections often occur secondary to skin allergies in dogs or issues with the dog’s skin barrier.
 This can further aggravate the itchiness.
 Bacterial infections could also cause your dog to lick.

 dog licking paw